arora123/Learn-R/README.md

 # Learn-R
-R programming codes with detailed comments for beginners Data mannipulation in R _part 1 file contain sample codes for commonly used functions like gather(), spread(), separate() and unite() from tidyr package.
+R programming codes with detailed comments for beginners.
+Data mannipulation in R _part 1 file contain sample codes for commonly used functions like gather(), spread(), separate() and unite() from tidyr package.